Getty Foundation Pre- and Postdoctoral Fellowships

 Guiding Questions

-AAAHI will support two fellows to generate new knowledge in the expanding field of African American art history.
-Projects that propose engagement with Getty’s growing collections of archival and primary source material related to African American art history—particularly post-World War II—are welcome.
+We invite applications from scholars who focus on African American art and visual culture in all time periods and media and in a broad range of theoretical and methodological traditions.
+Projects that propose engagement with Getty’s growing collections of archival and primary source material related to African American art history are welcome.
 However, relevance to Getty holdings is not a project requirement.
-We invite applications from scholars who focus on African American art and visual culture in all time periods and media and in a broad range of theoretical and methodological traditions.
-Applicants should indicate how their project would align with AAAHI's aim to make African American art history more visible to the public and accessible to the scholarly community worldwide.
+Applicants should indicate in their project proposal how their project would align with AAAHI's aim to make African American art history more visible to the public and accessible to the scholarly community worldwide.

 Grant Details